 Looks change.
 Style changes.
 But I honestly think that the older you get, the more your looks and your style evolve.
 And sometimes, you want to speed up that evolution.

 Which brings me to the subject of plastic surgery.
 Whenever anyone asks me if I had it, I give full disclosure.
 I’m all for it.
 As long as you are doing it to increase your own personal level of confidence and not to please someone else.
 And to be perfectly honest, when I first started getting plastic surgery, I wasn’t doing it for myself.

 Before I started Stylaphile, I was an actor.
 I moved to New York City in 2000 to pursue my acting career.
 And I found out pretty quickly how much the entertainment business is focused way more on the way you look than how talented you are.
 I got caught up in constantly trying to improve my looks in hopes that I would get that big break.

 So over the years, I had two nose jobs, a chin implant, and had my ears pinned (they used to stick out pretty far.
 Like Dumbo far).
 I improved my smile with Invisalign and porcelain veneers.
 I haven’t done anything to my lips, though.
 They’ve always been huge.
-(Just check out this photo of me when I was 3.)
+Just check out the photo on the left of me at three years old.

 I was happy with all the improvements I had made and they did make me more confident as an actor.
 But I would still get feedback from my auditions that was all over the place.
 She’s too attractive.
 She’s not attractive enough.
 She’s too short.
 She’s too tall.
 She’s too fat.
 She’s too skinny.
 And there was one audition where the casting director actually said, “We love you.
 You’re perfect.
 We want you for the part.
 But only if you speak Yiddish.”
 (I don’t.)